yoctoproject/poky/documentation/sdk-manual/extensible.rst

    $ devtool sdk-update

-The previous command assumes your SDK provider has set the default update URL for you through the :term:`SDK_UPDATE_URL` variable as described in the "`Providing Updates to the Extensible SDK After
+The previous command assumes your SDK provider has set the default update URL for you through the :term:`SDK_UPDATE_URL` variable as described in the ":ref:`sdk-manual/appendix-customizing:Providing Updates to the Extensible SDK After Installation`" section.
-Installation <#sdk-providing-updates-to-the-extensible-sdk-after-installation>`__"
-section.
 If the SDK provider has not set that default URL, you need to specify it yourself in the command as follows: $ devtool sdk-update path_to_update_directory